najib333/GoogleMap-API/README.md

 Added a custom Overlay View to customise the markers icon into a HTML element icon.
 In this case, I use a label tag as the markers icon.

 Each marker will contain an InfoWindow that pop up upon clicking the Marker.
 The content of the InfoWindow is customizable by using HTML tags.

-This is my first time contributing in GITHUB any errors or improvements is greatly appreciated.
-Thanks! :D